AlessandroDelSole/delsolevsix/docs/WorkingWithCodeSnippets.md

 The DelSole.VSIX library expose the `DelSole.VSIX.SnippetTools` namespaces, which offers the following types:

 - `CodeSnippet` class, which represents a code snippet with its properties and allows saving a code snippet based on the proper XML schema by invoking the SaveSnippet method
-- `CodeSnippetKinds` enumeration, which represents the kind of code snippet (method body, method declaration, type declaration, file, any)
+- `CodeSnippetKinds` enumeration, which represents the kind of code snippet (method body, method declaration, type declaration, file, any).
+Not used with Visual Studio Code.
 - `Import` class and `Imports` collection, which represent one or more Imports directives.
+Not used with Visual Studio Code.
 - `Reference` class and `References` collection, which represent one or more assembly references.
+Not used with Visual Studio Code.
 - `Declaration` class and `Declarations` collection, which represent one or more declarations.

 ## The `CodeSnippet` class